Kpler/typescript-katas/typescript-backend-katas/src/streetFighter/README.md

 ## Iteration 6

 A webapp.
 Fortunately, you ex work at a company where you can find a template, and the needed account has not been logout from your computer... https://github.com/Kpler/template-vue2-app

+## Iteration X

+The Street Fighters Professional League CSV files have been replaced by an actual database.

+TODO:
+- Docker compose with a postgres fed with data